atteneder/KtxUnity/README.md

 ## Using

-There's a simple demo project that shows how you can use it:
+There's a demo project that shows how you can use it:

 <https://github.com/atteneder/KtxUnityDemo>